 One of the best ways to manage your Ultimate Rewards points is to transfer points between Chase cards.

-If you have 1,000 Ultimate Rewards points on one Chase credit card and 500 points on a second Chase credit card, combining those points gives you 1,500 Ultimate Rewards points to put toward a statement credit, a travel purchase or any of the other redemption options Ultimate Rewards offers.
+If you have 1,000 Ultimate Rewards points on one Chase credit card and 500 points on a second Chase credit card, combining those points gives you 1,500 Ultimate Rewards points to put toward a statement credit, travel purchase or any of the other redemption options Ultimate Rewards offers.

 If you have a Chase credit card that earns cash back, you can turn your cash back into points by transferring it to a Chase card that earns Ultimate Rewards points.
-You’ll earn 100 points for every $1 you transfer.
+You’ll earn 100 points for every dollar you transfer.

 Select Chase credit cards also allow you to transfer Ultimate Rewards points to travel loyalty programs at a 1:1 rate, which can be an excellent way to take advantage of free hotel stays or work your way toward a free flight.

 Where can you transfer Chase points?